EchoSingh/Study-Notes/Software Engineering and Testing(22IS63)/semend/CIE 1.md

         - **Legislative Requirements**: Ensure the system operates within the law.
 For example, "The system shall implement patient privacy provisions as set out in HStan-03-2006-priv".
         - **Ethical Requirements**: Ensure the system's acceptability to its users and the general public.

-In summary, product requirements focus on the system's performance and quality attributes, organizational requirements address internal policies and processes, and external requirements deal with external legal, regulatory, and ethical obligations.
+---

-5. Determine the role of integration and configuration model in software engineering.
+6. Determine the role of integration and configuration model in software engineering.
 With a suitable diagram explain the steps involved.

 6. Differentiate between plan driven development and agile development.
 Illustrate the role of agile models in prescribing medication in a Healthcare system.
     **(OR)**

 7. Explain the role of interaction models in software engineering.
 Consider an ATM application and generate sequence diagram for balance enquiry.